Watergate scandal: Obstruction and bribery

 Following the death of E. Howard Hunt's wife Dorothy on United Air Lines Flight 553, Bay of Pigs invasion leader Manuel Artime (seen far left with President Kennedy in 1962) dispersed the hush money.

-By July, Baldwin was granted immunity by the FBI and became their first major insight into Watergate.
-The administration grew concerned over $250,000 in CRP funds (of which $199,000 was used) authorized for Liddy's operations.
-That month, Magruder pressed CRP treasurer Hugh Sloan—the "single greatest menace to the cover-up" per journalist J. Anthony Lukas—to fabricate a narrative of CRP payments to Liddy, suggesting perjury.
+By July, Baldwin was granted immunity by the FBI and provided their first major insight into Watergate.
+The administration grew concerned over $250,000 in CRP funds authorized for Liddy's operations, of which $199,000 was used.
+That month, Magruder pressed CRP treasurer Hugh Sloan to fabricate a narrative of CRP payments to Liddy, suggesting perjury.
 Sloan, conflicted, confided to two lawyers, fled to California, and then returned to D.C. a week later to resign from the CRP.
 He confessed to the U.S. attorney's office and gave truthful grand jury testimony.

 Alarmed, Mitchell convened with Magruder, Dean, and Nixon advisor Fred LaRue to concoct a cover.
 They decided to inflate funding for Liddy's less illicit activities, such as campus surveillance of radicals, and convinced aide Herbert Porter to perjure himself.
 Their motto became "The buck stops with Liddy", who was fired from the CRP to create distance.
 Other efforts including delaying FBI interviews on "national security" grounds, coaching witnesses, and having Dean and assistant Fred Fielding sit in on FBI interviews of White House staff.
 They also disrupted the grand jury by making staffers testify privately at the DOJ, rather than before jurors that could assess their credibility.
 Throughout the grand jury investigation, prosecutors Silbert and especially Henry Petersen were overly deferent to Nixon.

 Before the burglary, an unknown official had assured Liddy that the Plumbers would be "taken care of" financially if caught.
-Liddy reminded Mitchell of this, leading Dean to unsuccessfully ask CIA Deputy Director Walters to front hush money.
+Liddy reminded Mitchell of this, leading Dean to unsuccessfully ask CIA deputy director Walters to front hush money.
 Dean then convinced Nixon's former deputy campaign finance manager Herbert Kalmbach to provide the bribes.
-(Note: Dean reportedly convinced Kalmbach to provide the funds under the false pretense of legal support kept secret to avoid negative publicity.)
+(Note: Dean reportedly convinced Herbert Kalmbach to provide the funds under the false pretense of legal support kept secret to avoid negative publicity.)
 Ulasewicz delivered $180,000 in cash to the Plumbers, dispersed by Hunt's wife and, after her death on United Air Lines Flight 553, (Note: Some $10,000 was found on Dorothy Hunt's remains in the crash, possibly hush money.
 Hunt had also taken out a $225,000 life insurance plan shortly before the crash, which E. Howard Hunt received.
 Speculation of assassination was unfounded, and the FBI and National Transportation Safety Board found no evidence of foul play.) by Bay of Pigs invasion leader Manuel Artime.
 (Note: These payments continued for months; by March 1973, the White House ran out of untraceable funds for hush money and secured funding from Greek grocery magnate Thomas Pappas by agreeing to not remove the US ambassador to Greece.)